-North Sea Residence Besides economic prosperity tourism also brings inconvenience to Zeeland.
+North Sea Residence Jaap Scheeren, Noordzee residence, 2017 Collection Zeeuws Museum Besides economic prosperity tourism also brings inconvenience to Zeeland.
 The Zeeuws Museum has invited photographer Jaap Scheeren to have a look at one of the many uniform bungalow parks.
 Armed with sidewalk chalks, stickers and other attributes, he transforms one of the impersonal holiday homes into an exuberant and festive squat, thus reclaiming public space from the advancing 'white fungus' that affects the coastal areas.
+National Geographic Wilhelm Tobien, Bathing women Martina Geldof-Wisse and Cornelia (Kee) Bos with three bathing men on the beach of Domburg, 1931.
+Summer 1931.
+Martina Geldof-Wisse and Cornelia (Kee) Bos work as bathing servants on the beach of Domburg.
+They are photographed with three male bathing servants by a German painter from Berlin, Wilhelm Tobien.
+Two years later the picture is published in National Geographic Magazine.
+Tobien is one of the first photographers to make colour photographs for this American magazine.